zulip/zulip/docs/overview/gsoc-ideas.md

   adding [mypy](../testing/mypy.md) stubs
   for Django in mypy to make our type checking more powerful.
-Read [our mypy blog post](https://blog.zulip.org/2016/10/13/static-types-in-python-oh-mypy/) for details on how mypy works and is integrated into zulip.
+Read [our mypy blog post](https://blog.zulip.org/2016/10/13/static-types-in-python-oh-mypy/) for details on how mypy works and is integrated into Zulip.
 This specific project is ideal for a strong contributor interested in type systems.